aelassas/servy/README.md

 Servy lets you run any app as a Windows service with full control over working directory, startup type, logging, health checks, and parameters.
 A fully managed alternative to NSSM.

+Servy offers both a GUI and a Command-Line Interface (CLI), enabling you to create, configure, and manage Windows services interactively or automate these tasks in scripts and CI/CD pipelines.

 Servy solves a common limitation of Windows services by allowing you to set a custom working directory.
 The built-in `sc` tool only works with applications specifically designed to run as Windows services and always uses `C:\Windows\System32` with no way to change it.
 This can break apps that depend on relative paths, configuration files, or local assets.
 Servy lets you run any app as a service and define the startup directory explicitly, ensuring it behaves exactly as if launched from a shortcut or command prompt.

 Servy is perfect for keeping non-service apps running in the background without rewriting them as services.
 Use it to run Node.js, Python, or .NET apps; keep web servers, sync tools, or daemons alive after reboots; and automate task runners or scripts in production with built-in health checks, restart policies, and a modern UI.